 The eleventh century Arabic astronomer/astrologer Al-Biruni writes that as the Zodiac, which is the course of the Sun throughout the year, is divided into twelve signs, so also the monthly path of the Moon among the fixed stars is divided into twenty eight daily stations, the Mansions of the Moon.
 Al-Biruni, Book of Instructions in the Elements of Astrology [Ghaznah, 1029] trans.
 R. Wright London, Luzac, translation originally published 1934, Ballantrae, undated reprint §164, page 81.
 Thus the Lunar Mansions are, in effect, a Lunar Zodiac.
 The Arabic Mansions of the Moon, used by medieval and Renaissance astrologers and magicians, are a twenty-eight fold division of the monthly orbit of the Moon as opposed to the Indian Vedic system of twenty seven nakshastras.

 However, the predominant use of the Mansions of the Moon in traditional astrology was for the creation of astrological talismans.
-Here is another extract from Picatrix providing instructions for specific talismans for each of the 28 Mansions by explaining the purpose of talisman, an image for the talisman, materials for its construction, appropriate incense, a short invocation and, very importantly, the name of the lord of each Mansion.
-Here are a number of examples of actual electional charts for talismans using the Mansions of the Moon.
-Each of them comes from Picatrix.
+Here is Picatrix Bk IV, ch 9 on Mansion Talismans providing instructions for specific talismans for each of the 28 Mansions by explaining the purpose of talisman, an image for the talisman, materials for its construction, appropriate incense, a short invocation and, very importantly, the name of the lord of each Mansion.
+Here are Currently Available Mansion talismans from Renaissance Astrology each of which has the chart of its creation.
+Here are additional charts for the creation of talismans using the Mansions of the Moon.
+Each of them comes from Picatrix:

 13th Mansion talisman for love

 3rd Mansion talisman for good things

 5th Mansion talisman for favor from kings and divinatory dreams